SoksophalSORN/Setting-Up-Wireguard-Server-and-Client/README.md

 - **RDS** is kept private in the VPC, reducing attack surface.

-- AWS only charges for Elastic IPs, not regular public IPs on EC2.
+- AWS only charges for Elastic IPs, not regular (AWS's dynamically allocated) public IPs on EC2.

 > Having a publicly accessible database is a critical vulnerability.
 Attackers can brute-force their way in.
 Using a VPN restricts access to you (and selected peers), while keeping traffic secure via SSH, WireGuard, and other encrypted protocols.